 Table 1.
-Site Prioritiz Priority/Opportunity for Control ation Site condition / ma anagement intent or goal 1 Extremely High large high Intent is to quickly as nly susceptible areas or heto prevent establishmen nd efficiently. to 0.25 ha or 0.5 acre) likely to spread to high value crops.
-It or spread and to eradicate the infestation or containment) is critical.
-2 High Moderate and an ex e sized infested area (0.2 spectation that control we quickly reduce the popularea and reduce impacts 25-0.50 ha or 1.25 ac) in susceptible areas 3 Moderate Larger infested area (greater than 0.50 ha or 1.25 ac), not adjacent to agriculture or delicate habitats and ecosystems that need to be protected.
+Site Prioritization Priority/Opportunity for Control Site condition / management intent or goal 1 Extremely High A small infestation (up to 0.25 ha or 0.5 acre) likely to spread to large highly susceptible areas or high value crops.
+Intent is to prevent establishment or spread and to eradicate the infestation quickly and efficiently.
+Effective treatment (eradication or containment) is critical.
+2 High Moderate sized infested area (0.25-0.50 ha or 1.25 ac) in susceptible areas and an expectation that control will be effective.
+Z Rign Goal is to quickly reduce the population of the invasive plant, contain the infested area and reduce impacts on agriculture and susceptible habitats and ecosystems.
+3 Moderate Larger infested area (greater than 0.50 ha or 1.25 ac), not adjacent to agriculture or delicate habitats and ecosystems that require protection.
 Expectation that control will be effective.
 Goal is to contain the infestation.
-4 Low Opportunity for Control Infested areas larger than 5 ha or 12 ac where control would require high investment of resources.
-Areas are not adjacent to agriculture or susceptible high value habitats and ecosystems that need to be protected.
-Goal is to reduce the damage from the infested area, record changes to the size and ensure that all vectors of spread are treated.
+4 Low Opportunity for Control Goal is to contain the infestation.
+Infested areas larger than 5 ha or 12 ac where control would require high investment of resources.
+Areas are not adjacent to agriculture or susceptible high value habitats and ecosystems that require protection.
+Goal is to reduce the damage from the infested area, record changes to the Table 2 IDCDDDD Tree size and treat all vectors of spread.
 Table 2.
-IPCPRRD Treatment Matrix Plant Species Invasiveness Category Site Priority y A В 1 Λ 2 3 4 Table 3.
-Program Thr esholds
+IPCPRRD Trea Plant Species Invasive Site Priority A B 1 2 3 4

-Invasive Plant Category Site Priority Program Level Control Objective or Requirement A/R-EDRR 1 REDRR Regional Early Detection Rapid Response Immediate Regional or local eradication: Identify and eradicate the local population, prevent new invaders, see the Provincial EDRR process at http://www.for.gov.bc.ca/hra/invasive-species/edrr.htm See the regionally specific list on page 12.
-Stop the spread of recently established invaders Δ 1 Treatment or some form of management is mandatory: Α 1 Α 2 ERADICATION Immediate requirement to prevent newly arriving Α 3 and invasive plants, or those with low population, from В 1 CONTAINMENT establishing or spreading.
-Mid and long term goal is to eliminate the population from within the region. А 4 Treatments are mandatory for sites outside of containment lines or where values are threatened: В 2 CONTAINMENT Within containment areas, treatments occur when protection or rehabilitation of social, environmental or В 3 and REHABILITATION economic areas is required; or, A need is indicated and approved by funders or, Land owner or occupier has other reasons for containment or rehabilitation. В 4 REHABILITATION and SURVEYING Control and rehabilitation will be attempted when biological control agents are available and effective: Specific issues and requests are made, whereby an analysis of risks and/or cost-benefit indicates control is required to protect or rehabilitate agriculture areas or critical habitats.
+Table 3.
+Program Thresholds Invasive Plant Category Site Priority Program Level Control Objective or Requirement A/R-EDRR 1 REDRR • Regional Early Detection Rapid Response Immediate Regional or local eradication: Identify and eradicate the local population, prevent new invaders, see the Provincial EDRR process at https://www2.gov.bc.ca/assets/gov/environment/plants-animals-and-ecosystems/invasive-species/guidance-resources/prov edrr is plan.pdf Stop the spread of recently established invaders Α 1 Treatment or some form of management is mandatory: Α 2 EDADICATION.
+Immediate requirement to prevent newly arriving Α 3 ERADICATION and invasive plants, or those with low population, from В 1 CONTAINMENT establishing or spreading.
+Mid- and long-term goal is to eliminate the population from within the region. А 4 Treatments are mandatory for sites outside of containment lines or where values are threatened: В 2 CONTAINMENT Within containment areas, treatments occur when protection or rehabilitation of social, environmental, or В 3 and REHABILITATION economic areas is required; or, A need is indicated and approved by funders or, Landowner or occupier has other reasons for containment or rehabilitation.
+B 4 REHABILITATION and SURVEYING REHABILITATION and SURVEYING Control and rehabilitation will be attempted when biological control agents are available and effective: Specific issues and requests are made, whereby an analysis of risks and/or cost-benefit indicates control is required to protect or rehabilitate agriculture areas or critical habitats.